The New Luxury Is Scenting Your Home and Body Like Tomatoes

 The tomato scents put forward by luxury powerhouses aren’t exactly an ode to nonna’s sunday sauce.
 Instead, the trending scent can be rendered to smell clean and crisp, herbaceous and earthy, or sweet, like fresh tomatoes on the vine.
 “The smells that are created don’t have to exactly smell like a tomato, but they can be a bit of a fantasy fresh, crisp tomato-y scent,” notes Olivia Jezler, founder of scent consultancy firm Future of Smell.
 She says the luxury market is backing tomato because “it’s different from the usual florals and woods and ambers.
 It also fulfills a different olfactive category—it’s more of a crisp freshness without having to be citrus.
 Plus, the fact that tomato is a ‘vegetable’ but a beautiful looking one that has so many positive associations makes it a win.”

-Ahead, find 10 ways to freshen your home and body—and uplift your spirit—with the irresistibly verdant notes of tomato.
+Ahead, find ten ways to freshen your home and body—and uplift your spirit—with the irresistibly verdant notes of tomato.

 This blockbuster scent starts as bright and green (think: tomatoes on the vine), before developing to something akin to sunsoaked citrus, then warms on the skin to a scent that’s lightly herbaceous with a touch of geranium.
 The end result is a clean scent that feels familiar, comforting and timeless, just like the backyard tomato garden in your childhood home.